 The company may be called Magic Whiteboard, but its success is no trick – it’s down to innovation and sheer graft, not to mention the support of two well-respected Dragons – Theo Paphitis and Deborah Meaden.

-Four years on and Neil says that Magic Whiteboard is one of Theo’s best investments “by a long shot”.
-He reveals, “We’ve paid out one dividend already and we’re paying out another soon.”
+Fast-forward to now, and Neil says that Magic Whiteboard is one of Theo’s best investments “by a long shot”.

 The company’s core product is Magic Whiteboards.
 “It is a replacement for a flipchart.
 You can tear it off and put it on the wall — it sticks to any flat surface — and you can use it as a whiteboard, writing on it, erasing and reusing it,” explains Neil.